petiolepro/citations/README.md

 ## 👋 hello

 Petiole Pro is a mobile application for measuring plants with smartphone camera.
-As of **July 2023**, Petiole Pro was cited in **56** research papers which were published by the plant scientists from **25** countries.
+As of **December 2023**, Petiole Pro was cited in **85** research papers which were published by the plant scientists from **25** countries.
 We created this repository to help you search for the relevant publications.
 If the paper you are looking for is not on this list, let's find it togehter - please, [contact us](mailto:supprt@petioleapp.com).

 ## 🗞️ papers